Facebook

 What to Expect at Immigration Court

 [vc_row triangle_shape="no"][vc_column][vc_empty_space height="30px"][/vc_column][/vc_row][vc_row triangle_shape="no" el_id="custom_row" el_class="cil-row"][vc_column el_id="left-colm" el_class="cil-secn"][vc_column_text el_id="cstm-text_block"] What is immigration court in San Diego like?
-Immigration court is a specialized tribunal that adjudicates removal or deportation cases.
+San Diego Immigration Court is a specialized tribunal that adjudicates removal or deportation cases.
 These proceedings are civil in nature and can either take place within a major city where immigration judges hear cases for non-detained immigrants or within an immigration detention center.
 There are three parties present in immigration court: the immigration judge, the attorney for the Department of Homeland Security, and the immigrant.
 The immigration judge represented the Executive Office of Immigration Review which is under the Department of Justice.
-The attorney for the Department of...
+The attorney for the...

 Continue reading